hashkat/hashkat/docs/tutorial03.md

 This a random network, with no clear agent or group of agents being the most popular.

-### Network Output
+### Plotting Network Output

+To plot the data produced by our simulation, we use open license software [Gnuplot](http://gnuplot.sourceforge.net/).

-With agents having a follow rate of 1/100 simulated minutes, in a simulation 1000 sim_minutes long, we would expect most agents to have an in_degree of 10 (ten people following them), and an out_degree of 10 (10 people they follow) for a cumulative_degree distribution of 20.
+Let us take the example of the culmulative_degree of an agent.
+With agents having a follow rate of 1/100 per simulated minute, in a simulation 1000 sim_minutes long, we would expect most agents to have an in_degree of 10 (ten people following them), and an out_degree of 10 (10 people they follow) for a cumulative_degree distribution of 20.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/b-skHf5rnpk" frameborder="0" allowfullscreen></iframe>